fluentverification/stamina-prism/README.md

 ``/path/to/stamina/executable <model-file> <properties-file> [options]``.
 Please refer to the following section for details about all the options.
 Please see the [Prism Language Manual page](https://www.prismmodelchecker.org/manual/ThePRISMLanguage/Introduction) for information about how to create Prism model files and the [Property Specification Manual page](https://www.prismmodelchecker.org/manual/PropertySpecification/Introduction) for information about how to create property files.

+Currently, STAMINA does not inherit options in PRISM.
+To customize the maximum heap size for Java, use command such as ``export _JAVA_OPTIONS=-Xmx12g`` to set it to be 12G.

 ## All command line options